acorg/dark-matter/doc/translation.md

     >SK7F6:30:80-frame2rc
     KK*LLILFSCQRWSRKSICVHLTQR*G*

+There are 6 translations for each sequence.

 You can see that `dna-to-aa.py` adds frame information to the read ids (`rc` = reverse complement).

+Any start (`M`) and stop (`*`) codons in the translations are left intact.

+### Translating RNA

-If your reads are RNA, you can pass a `type`:
+If your reads are RNA, you can pass the type using `--type rna`:

-    $ dna-to-aa.py --type rna < dna-reads.fasta > aa-reads.fasta
+    $ dna-to-aa.py --type rna < dna-reads.fasta

-### Only translating when a read has a sufficiently long ORF
+### Requiring a sufficiently long ORF

-To only output translations that contain an ORF of at least some specified
+To only output translations that contain at least one ORF of at least some specified length:
-length:

     $ dna-to-aa.py --minORFLength 20 < dna.fasta
     >SK7F6:30:80-frame1